jlcortezmar-png/UART_Verification_UVM/README.md

-# UART - RTL Desing and UVM Verification
+# UART - RTL Design and UVM Verification
-A UART (Universal Asynchronous Receiver-Transmitter) transmitter/receiver pair implemented in SystemVerilog, verified with a full UVM (Universal Verification Methology) testbench and simulated in Xilinx Vivado (Xsim).
+A UART (Universal Asynchronous Receiver-Transmitter) transmitter/receiver pair implemented in SystemVerilog, verified with a full UVM (Universal Verification Methodology) testbench and simulated in Xilinx Vivado (Xsim).

 ## Overview